 If a PI exhausts the maximum amount of ACCESS Credits available at a given tier and determines that more resources are needed to complete the project, they may submit a request to a larger tier.
 The proposal document for the larger-scale tier should describe any progress made at the smaller-scale tier.
 The initial allocation of ACCESS Credits will be half of the total amount for the new tier minus the amount consumed at the smaller-scale tier.
 When moving to the Maximize ACCESS tier, projects will be awarded according to the AARC process.
 The PI will be entitled to proceed according to the rules governing the new project tier.

 Graduate students are eligible to be PIs on Explore ACCESS allocations; their graduate advisor must be included on the request as a co-PI.
 NSF Graduate Student Fellows and Honorable Mention recipients may serve as PIs on requests for Discover ACCESS allocations.
 Their graduate advisor must be included on the request as a co-PI.
-In both of these cases, a letter from the graduate advisor confirming their awareness of the request and engagement in guiding the computational activity is required.
+In both of these cases, a letter of collaboration from the graduate advisor confirming their awareness of the request and engagement in guiding the computational activity is required.

 Undergraduate students and high school students are ineligible to be PI of an allocation request; a qualified advisor must serve in this capacity.